ollprogram/ExtensionRetriever/README.md

 <h3> Different options will appear on your screen : </h3>
 <ul>
   <li>Add file to selection.
-You should paste an absolute path to the file chosen.</li>
+You should paste a path to the file chosen.</li>
   <li>Add all files from a directory to a selection.
-You should paste an absolute path to the directory chosen.</li>
+You should paste a path to the directory chosen.</li>
   <li>Analyse extensions.
 This will analyse the files selected to retrieve their proper extension.</li>
   <li>Change all extensions (rename).
 This will rename all selected files to apply the analysed extension for each file.</li>
   <li>Clear selection</li>